continuedev/togetherai-continue-hub/README.md

 1. Fetches the latest model data from Together.ai
 2. Updates YAML configurations as needed
 3. Increments version numbers for changed models
-4. Creates a pull request with the changes
+4. Creates a pull request with detailed change information:
+   - Lists all newly added models
+   - Lists all updated models with their new version numbers
+   - Shows detailed changes for each updated model:
+     - Added/removed roles
+     - Context length changes

+This detailed PR format makes it much easier to review what's changing in each update.

 ## Testing